tritemio/manta_manu/ES_formulas.md

 \label{eq:E}
 \]

-Eq. \ref{eq:E} is exactly the same for both ALEX and PAX.
+whereEq. \ref{eq:E} is exactly the same for both ALEX and PAX.
 Conversely, the stoichiometry \(S\) is slightly different in the two cases.
 In ALEX we define \(S\) as: